StefanVallbracht/openHAB_WLAN-LED-Stripes/README.md

 ## Planned Features
 * Phone Alarm: To set colors to the phone alarm - depending on who is calling
+* BlinkingLight in several colors: Could be used for Phone Alarm, Wake Up Alarm, Disco light, etc.
 * Sunrise: Final Blue sunrise phase to push the melatonin level ;)
 * Evening light: Set when the light will be switched off or how long it should stay switched on.
 * Sunset